 - All music and content used must be copyright free.

-- One winner will be chosen for Middle/High school ages and awarded $250 for the participant(s) and $750 to the school class of their choosing.
+- One winner will be chosen and awarded $500 for the participant(s) and $500 to a shelter of their choosing.

 - Submissions can be used by Helen Woodward Animal Center in any capacity.